AheadIO/OpenAnnotationIO/README.md

 #### Range Selector

 ### States

 ### Styles

+### Multiplicity
+#### Choice
+A Choice is a set of resources.
+The client application can decide what resource to choose either trough an automated algorithm that should make use of the information present in the Annotation to do so, or present a list and require the user to make the decision.
+The Choice should have a default option.

+**Example Use Case:** Galle annotates a frame that is published in multiple Metadata Storages, however the representations are identical.
+One copy is in her studio based Metadata Storage, the other in her institutional Metadata Storage.
+She wishes to explicitly link both of the Targets to ensure her annotation can be presented along with at least one copy of the frame from the most convenient location to the Annotation Consumer.

+#### Composite
+#### List

 ## Use Cases
 While there are too many use cases to discuss them all in detail, it is useful to hightlight some key scenarios that serve as input to the design process.